layday/instawow/README.rst

 their respective hosts keep on their servers.
 Though the details of their implementation elude me, *instawow* tries to accomplish something similar by combining a variety of cues (e.g. folders and TOC entries).
 This is not done automatically;
-you will need to execute ``instawow reconcile`` to absorb add-ons installed through other means.
+you will need to run ``instawow reconcile`` to absorb add-ons installed through other means.
+The ``--auto`` flag automates the reconciliation process.

 Searching for add-ons
 ~~~~~~~~~~~~~~~~~~~~~